progmaticltd/homebox/README.md

 - config: Yaml configuration files for your homebox device.
 - preseed: Dockerfile to create an automatic ISO image installer for testing and live system.
 - install: Ansible scripts to install the whole server environment.
-- backup: Automatic backup of important information after deployment, (see the [readme](./backup/)).
+- backup: Automatic backup of important information after deployment.
 - sandbox: Put anything you don't want to commit here.
 - doc: Various documentation, work in progress.